jgabaut/helapordo/README.md

 ### Autoreconf and ./configure <a name = "autotools"></a>

-  You may need to run `automake --add-missing` to ensure your system provides the missing files needed by `autoreconf`.
+  You may need to run `aclocal` and `automake --add-missing` to ensure your system provides the missing files needed by `autoreconf`.

   Run `autoreconf` to generate the `./configure` script.
 Run the script to generate the `Makefile` used for the project.